stuartdd/tools-config/README.md

 # tools-config

-Load configuration data from JSON config file
+Load configuration data from JSON config file.
+Option and tools to validate on load.

+Simple interface required for the config data object